All we need is love — but watch your heart | DW | 14.02.2022

 Experts have advised that, for optimum physical and psychological well-being, you should not spend Valentine's Day alone.
 In an ideal world, you would have fallen in love before February 14 and will still be in love well after the roses have drooped.
 But they also issued a caveat to watch your heart.

-Rotimi Animashahun, a professor of creativity-innovative counselling at the Nigeria's University of Ibadan, told DW that there are positive correlations between love and psychological well-being, though this shouldn't be restricted to Valentine's Day.
+Rotimi Animashahun, a professor of creativity-innovative counselling at the Nigeria's University of Ibadan, told DW that there are positive correlations between love and psychological well-being, though they shouldn't be restricted to Valentine's Day.

 "Love is a strong factor for existence and that is why people who are in love and are loved express fewer depressive symptoms compared to those who are not," Animashahun said.

-When one loves or feels loved, our bodies secrete feel-good hormones like endorphins and oxytocin that nourish the brain and enhance one's mental health.
-That's why experts recommend people avoid toxic relationships.
+When we love or feel loved, our bodies secrete feel-good hormones like endorphins and oxytocin that nourish the brain and enhance our mental health.
+That's why experts recommend people to avoid toxic relationships.

 Valentine's Day originally commemorated Saint Valentine, a Catholic saint known for his generosity to the poor and helpless, who was murdered on February 14.
 The secular celebration — a show of love often characterized by parties — has overtaken the original purpose.

-According to Professor Animashahun, quasi-experimental studies on both single and married people who were in love and are loved, revealed that they were far less likely to suffer from psychological illnesses.
-Such people over the years have been discovered to live healthier, happier and much longer lives.
+According to Professor Animashahun, quasi-experimental studies on both single and married people who were in love and are loved showed that they were far less likely to suffer from psychological illnesses.
+Over the years, such people have been discovered to live healthier, happier and longer lives.

-Thus, experts have warned people who are not in love, who don't feel loved or who are grappling with love to be careful because these situations can have an adverse effect on people's mental health.
+Thus, experts have warned people who are not in love, who don't feel loved or who are grappling with love to be careful because it can have an adverse effect on their mental health.

 "This is a dangerous place to be!"
 Dr. Oluseun Peter Ogunnubi, a senior lecturer at the University of Lagos and a consultant psychiatrist at Lagos' Grace Cottage Mental Health Clinic, told DW.